 - Brad Brevet

-Fox Searchlight has released the trailer for the crime drama The Drop.
+Fox Searchlight has released a new The Drop trailer along with a new poster and images.
 Tom Hardy plays Bob, a former criminal and current bartender working at a bar that serves as a money “drop” for local gangsters.
 When the bar gets robbed, Bob and his cousin/employer Marv (James Gandolfini) find themselves in the crosshairs of an investigation and the criminal underworld.
-Directed by Michaël R. Roskam (Bullhead) working from a script by Dennis Lehane (Gone Baby Gone), who adapted his own short story, I have high hopes for this one, not only because of the talent on board, but because it's Gandolfini's final film, and I want his filmography to go out on a high note.
-Hit the jump to check out the trailer.
-The film also stars Noomi Rapace, Matthias Schoenaerts, John Ortiz, Ann Dowd, and James Frecheville.
-The Drop opens September 19th.
-Here's the official synopsis for The Drop »
+Unlike the U.S. trailer, this international trailer features the excellent Matthias Schoenaerts, who is reteaming with his Bullhead director Michaël R. Roskam for the film.
+It looks like a solid crime drama, and if anything, it will be worth watching for Gandolfini's final big screen performance.
+Hit the jump to check out The Drop trailer, poster, and images.
+The film opens September 12th, and also stars Noomi Rapace, John Ortiz, Ann Dowd, and James Frecheville.
+Click over to Empire to check out the trailer.
+We'll »

 - Matt Goldberg